 The Higher Growth Markets are our businesses in Asia, Poland, Turkey and Russia.
 These countries have higher growth characteristics due to their economic growth potential and relatively low penetration of insurance products.
 We expect that these businesses will grow quickly and make an increasingly material contribution to profits.

-More detail on our plans for these markets and the cost savings associated with these changes will be set out at the investor and analyst event on 24 May 2012.We are making the following changes with effect from today:
+More detail on our plans for these markets and the cost savings associated with these changes will be set out at the investor and analyst event on 24 May 2012.

 The three CEOs of our largest businesses will be joining the GEC, subject to regulatory approval, reporting directly to Andrew Moss: David Barral (CEO UK&I Life Insurance), David McMillan (CEO UK&I General Insurance) and Philippe Maso (CEO France).
 Chris Littlefield, CEO Aviva USA, will also report to Andrew Moss.